capreolina/rangifer_diary/082/README.md

 Fabulous.

-And I’ve already come away fro mthe raffle with two chairs, including this stylish Princess No Chair~:
+And I’ve already come away from the raffle with two chairs, including this stylish Princess No Chair~:

 ![cervine’s Princess No Chair](cervine-princess-no-chair.webp "cervine’s Princess No Chair")